 We plan to wire the conference around three complementary sessions:

-Abstracts will only be accepted though the online abstract submission system.
+Abstracts were only be accepted though the online abstract submission system.
 Abstract submission is now closed.

 All manuscripts must be in English and are limited to 500 words.